jinhaworld/jekyll-theme-chirpy/_tabs/about.md

 > Sum

 My passion lies in math and computer science.
-I would say that I am satisfied to have gone as far as I have over a short span of time, especially in competitive programming.
+I would say that I am satisfied to have gone as far as I have over a short span of time.

 <!-- where I really was so bad that I had to sink into utter misery everytime I looked at my code.
 It is interesting to note that I seem to be a victim of the initial stages of the dunning-kruger effect but from right to left, not left to right.
 As with all things, with more time spent attempting to accept any such cognitive bias, I found myself having become quite decent in competitive programming.  -->